 National Black Cat Day

-All throughout history, black cats have gotten a bad rap.
+Throughout history, black cats have received a bad rap.
 They’ve been associated with everything from simple bad luck to witches and Satanists.
-In the United States, they are considered to be so unlucky that they are one of the least likely cats to be adopted.
-And this is quite unfortunate considering that black cats aren’t any more “evil” than cats of any other color.
+In the United States, they are considered so unlucky that they are among the least likely cats to be adopted.
+This is quite unfortunate, considering that black cats aren’t any more “evil” than cats of any other color.

-Fortunately, there has been a holiday created to help rehabilitate their image and place them back in the public’s good graces.
+Fortunately, a holiday has been created to help rehabilitate their image and place them back in the public’s good graces.
 This holiday is observed on October 27th and is known as National Black Cat Day.
-Since this holiday is celebrated a full four days before Halloween, we believe that it’s the perfect time to appreciate our dark feline friends.
+Since this holiday is celebrated a full four days before Halloween, it is the perfect time to appreciate our dark feline friends.

 The History of National Black Cat Day

-At one point in time, we were unsure of who started this holiday or when it was started.
-However, that has changed recently as we discovered that this holiday was actually started by an animal charity in the U.K known as Cats protection.
+At one point, we were unsure who started this holiday or when it was started.
+However, that has changed recently as we discovered that this holiday was actually started by an animal charity in the U.K. known as Cats Protection.

-This organization founded this holiday to raise awareness about how difficult it is for black cats to be adopted.
-We’re not exactly sure when they invented this holiday, but we do know that it’s been around for quite a few years.
-Since we’re talking about the history of National Black Cat Day, we thought that we’d also talk about the history of the attitudes towards these cats.
+This organization founded the holiday to raise awareness about the difficulties black cats face in being adopted.
+We’re not exactly sure when they created this holiday, but we do know that it has been around for quite a few years.
+Since we’re discussing the history of National Black Cat Day, we thought we’d also talk about the history of attitudes towards these cats.

-Black cats have been treated differently according to the year and the place in which they lived.
+Black cats have been treated differently depending on the year and the place in which they lived.
 For example, in Great Britain and Japan, a black cat is considered good luck.
 However, in the United States, it has come to symbolize bad luck or evil forces.
-In some parts of the world, if a black cat crosses your path, then it’s considered to be a bad omen.
+In some parts of the world, if a black cat crosses your path, then it is considered a bad omen.

 Black Cat Facts

 We did a lot of research for National Black Cat Day, so naturally, we also uncovered some amazing facts about black cats.
 Facts that we would like to share with everyone reading this today.
-If you think that you know everything there is about black cats, then hold onto your seat because we’re about to give you some facts that will prove you wrong.
+If you think you know everything there is to know about black cats, then hold onto your seat because we’re about to give you some facts that might surprise you.

 National Black Cat Day Customs, Traditions & Observations

-Not only are black cats cool little felines to have around, but they also go quite well with Halloween decor.
+Not only are black cats cool little felines to have around, but they also complement Halloween decor quite well.
 If you have your house decorated in full Halloween regalia, then nothing adds the finishing touch like having a black cat lounging in front of it.
 This is why National Black Cat Day is a good day to celebrate.

 When is it?